ota-meshi/eslint-plugin-yml/docs/rules/plain-scalar.md

   - always # or "never"
   - ignorePatterns:
     - "[\\v\\f\\u0085\\u00a0\\u1680\\u180e\\u2000-\\u200b\\u2028\\u2029\\u202f\\u205f\\u3000\\ufeff]"
+    overrides:
+      mappingKey: null # or "always" or "never"
 ```

 - `"always"` ...
 Enforce the use of plain style scalars.
 - `"never"` ...
 Disallow the use of plain style scalars.
 - `ignorePatterns` ...
 Specify the pattern to be excluded from the check as an array.
     If `"always"`, the default is `[ "[\\v\\f\\u0085\\u00a0\\u1680\\u180e\\u2000-\\u200b\\u2028\\u2029\\u202f\\u205f\\u3000\\ufeff]" ]`.
 It to ignores irregular whitespace.
+- `overrides` ...
+Overrides any setting to a specific value.
+  - `mappingKey` ...
+Specify the style to use for the mapping key.

 ## :couple: Related rules